Back to Blog

 • Plan for post-launch from day one.
 Your app needs ongoing care to succeed.

-• Start with a pilot if possible.
+• Start with a pilot if you can.
 A small paid engagement reveals more than any sales pitch.

-Choosing the right development company is one of the most consequential decisions you will make for your digital product.
-Take the time to do it right, and your app development journey will be dramatically smoother.
-For guidance on technology choices that impact both cost and performance, check out our native vs cross-platform development guide.
+Choosing the right development company is one of the most important decisions you will make for your digital product.
+Take the time to do it right, and your app development journey will be much smoother.
+For guidance on technology choices that affect both cost and performance, check out our native vs cross-platform development guide.

 app developmentoutsourcingIndiahiringmobile app companyevaluationchecklist